-SCL6RX: DPS 6 application must retransmit last full message
+SCL6RX: DPS 6 or DPS 6 PLUS application must retransmit last full message

-SCHORX: Host application must retransmit last full message; receive required of DPS 6 application.
+SCHORX: Host application must retransmit last full message; receive required of DPS 6 or DPS 6 PLUS application.

-The following session call requests the AIF to restart the above session after it has been abnormally terminated.
-The AIF assumes that the address of the SCCB is in \$B4 and uses the send/receive sequence numbers from the SCCB.
+The following session call requests AIF to restart the above session after it has been abnormally terminated.
+AIF assumes that the address of the SCCB is in \$B4 and uses the send/receive sequence numbers from the SCCB.

-\$SINIT ,,,, RESTART
+\$SINIT ,,,,RESTART